ccarliu/RRG-DPO/README.md

 2. Train the supervised fine-tuned (SFT) R2Gen model by running main.py.

-3. Configure main_dpo.py: set the data path and model path to the locations from steps 1–2, then execute the DPO training stage.
+3. Configure main_dpo.py: set the data path and model path to the locations from steps 1–2, then execute the DPO training stage (6,000–9,000 steps is enough).

 4. Configure main.py: Set the checkpoint path for testing and run the test script.
 The prediction results will be saved as a .pkl file in the checkpoint directory.